esp-rs/book/src/writing-your-own-application/generate-project/index.md

         ```
         See [Understanding esp-template] for more details on the template project.

     When the `cargo generate` subcommand is invoked, you will be prompted to answer a number of questions regarding the target of your application.
-Upon completion of this process you will have a buildable project with all the correct configuration.
+Upon completion of this process, you will have a buildable project with all the correct configuration.

     The generated application can be built as normal using the appropriate toolchain and target simply by running `cargo build` when using either templates.